jeffreysorgen/golf-club-sensors/docs/AppDev.md

 AppDev.md

 #
-- Android Studio
+- develop new ideas about collecting data
 - break out _completed_ section to its own page
-- develop new ideas about collecting data
+- Android Studio (on hold for now)

 [*[ top ]*](GolfSwingSensors.md/#golf-swing-sensors)
 [*[ 1 ]*](implementation.md/#the-accelerometer)